Samnite Wars: Aftermath

 The annexation of Trebula Suffenas provided a degree of control over the Sabines who lived close to Rome.
 With the annexation of Arpinium and most of the land of Frusino and the founding of the colony at Sora the Romans consolidated control over southern Latium and the Volsci.
 Control over the stretch of the Apennine Mountains next to Latium was consolidated with the annexation of the Hernici, the destruction of the towns of the Aequi, the founding of two colonies in their territory (Alba Fucens and Caseoli) and the creation of the Aniensis Roman tribe on land taken from the Aequi.
-Control over Campania was consolidated with the renewal of friendship with Naples, with the destruction of the Ausoni, and the creation of the Teretina Roman tribe on land which had been annexed by from the Aurunci in 314 BC.
+Control over Campania was consolidated with the renewal of friendship with Naples, with the destruction of the Ausoni, and the creation of the Teretina Roman tribe on land which had been annexed from the Aurunci in 314 BC.

-The alliances with the Marsi, Maruccini, Paelingni, Frentani (in 304 BC), and Vestini (in 302 BC), who lived to the north and north-east of Samnium, not only gave Rome control over this substantial area around Samnium, but it also strengthened its military position.
+The alliances with the Marsi, Maruccini, Paelingni, Frentani (in 304 BC), and Vestini (in 302 BC), who lived to the north and north-east of Samnia, not only gave Rome control over this substantial area around Samnia, but it also strengthened its military position.
 The alliances were military and the allies supplied soldiers who supported the Roman legions at their own expense, thus increasing the pool of military manpower available to Rome.
 In exchange the allies shared the spoils of war (which could be considerable) and were protected by Rome.

 However, Rome's dominance over central Italy and part of southern Italy was not fully established yet.
 Etruria and Umbria were not quite pacified.
 There were two expeditions to Umbria; there were wars with the Etruscans in 301 BC and in 298 BC.
 The latter was the year the Third Samnite War broke out.
 The second war accelerated the process of Roman expansion and the third war established Rome's dominance of the areas concerned.